5 Emerging Data Privacy Trends in 2025

 Lastly, you’ll need to provide the data in a format that can be easily accessed and copied, also known as a portable data format.

-Small companies may feel they can handle DSARs manually, but relying on email and spreadsheets to manage DSARs can put you at risk of missing required deadlines, increases the risk of making an error like exposing others’ personal information, and takes time away from more strategic initiatives.
+Small companies may feel they can handle DSARs manually, but relying on email and spreadsheets to manage DSARs can put you at risk of missing required deadlines, and increases the risk of making a confidentiality error like exposing others’ sensitive personal information, and takes time away from more strategic initiatives.

 DSAR automation will save you a lot of time and money in the long run.
 There are a few factors you’ll need to consider when choosing your software.